What to Know About the Fort Lauderdale Airport Shooting

-The suspect has been taken into custody
+The suspect has been taken into custody+ READ ARTICLE

 Five people were killed in a baggage-claim shooting at Florida’s Fort Lauderdale–Hollywood International Airport on Friday afternoon.